earthly/website/blog/_posts/2023-06-26-linux-uniq-command.md

  - Uniq
  - Guide
  - Files
-excerpt: "Learn how to use the `uniq` command in Linux to find unique lines of text and eliminate duplicates.
-This guide covers the basic syntax of the command, different ways to interact with files and stdout, and advanced techniques for counting duplicate lines and sorting text.
-Discover alternatives to the `uniq` command and gain insights into manipulating and analyzing data in Linux."
+excerpt: Learn how to use the `uniq` command in Linux to find unique lines of text and eliminate duplicates.
+This practical guide covers the basic syntax of the `uniq` command, advanced techniques for counting duplicates, and alternatives like `awk` and `sort`.
+Whether you're a beginner or an experienced Linux user, this article will help you streamline your text-processing tasks.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article is about using the `uniq` command for text processing.
 If you're interested in a different approach to building and packaging software, then [check us out](/).**